-This Indian-style crepe consists of a crust made from rice flour and lentils (which is called “dosa”) fried until crispy golden brown and stuffed with mashed potatoes mixed with some spices (chana dal, mustard seeds, and so on).
+Masala Dosa is an Indian-style crepe consisting of a crust made from rice flour and lentils (which is called “dosa”) fried until crispy golden brown and stuffed with mashed potatoes mixed with some spices (chana dal, mustard seeds, and so on).

 If you don’t want your Masala Dosa to have potatoes, you still can have other options to add to this dish whose name starts with “M”.
 My top recommendation is cauliflower, but other vegetables are fine too.

 Indians will love to use this dish for a light and quick breakfast.
 When eating, you will clearly feel the crispiness of the dosa and the fatness of the potato filling.
 The peppery notes from the spices mixed accentuate everything.

 14. Lamb Curry (Rogan Josh)

 Rogan josh is a famous dish in India’s Kashmir region.
 The curry originated in Persia with a braised lamb; when it arrived in India, they created another variant of goat meat besides the original one.

 The main protein, lamb/goat, is usually marinated with various Indian signature spices, especially Kashmir pepper.
 Those things also help create the appealing red hot sauce that goes with the dish.

 This stew will perfectly match with steaming hot Indian rice or naan, and I cannot wait to give it a try!